Guide for Authors

 Open access

 Every peer-reviewed research article appearing in this journal will be published open access.
-This means that the article is universally and freely accessible via the internet in perpetuity, in an easily readable format immediately after publication.
+This statement means that the article is universally and freely accessible via the internet in perpetuity, in an easily readable format immediately after publication.

 To provide open access, this journal has an open access fee (also known as an Article Processing Charge, APC) which needs to be paid by the authors or on their behalf e.g. by their research funder or institution.
 The APC for this journal is USD 980, excluding taxes.

-For all papers submitted before the 31st of December 2024, the APC will be waived for authors.
+For all papers submitted before the 31st of December 2028, the APC will be waived for authors.
 Chengdu Sport University will pay to make the article open access.

 Language and language services